brann0n/Remote-Access-Trollkit/README.md

 # Remote-Access-Trollkit
-Development project voor het vak C# 2 van de 4e periode in jaar 2
+This is the git repo for the trollkit application developed for C# 2 at NHL Stenden.

-## What is the trollkit?
+## What we build
 This is a remote access tool with wich you can make another pc do "funny" actions.
-The trollkit consists of a host(the pc who issues the commands) and a client(the pc who executes the commands).
+The trollkit consists of a host (the pc that issues the commands) and a client(the pc that executes the commands).

-The client can be installed as a .exe file on the target pc.
+## How to use
+After compiling the project in Visual Studio 2019 you will end up with 2 .exe's and one .dll in the projects \bin\Debug folders.
+You do not need to copy the dll anywhere, this is linked inside both executables at compile time.
+For this to work your target machine and host machine need to be in the same LAN.
+#### Client installation
+Now to start using the application you need to get the client executable on a pc you want to troll, the way you do this is completely up to you.
+Once you run the application you will notice that the executable disappears, this happens because the client copy's itself into a random directory in the %USERPROFILE% folder.
+The application has also placed itself in the TaskScheduler with a task that runs everytime at user login.
+When this happens the application is moved again to a different location.
+#### Server installation
+To get the host application running all you need to do is run the executable, the application takes care of the rest.
+The clients on your LAN will find the host application through a broadcast message over the broadcast address of your router.
+Once a handshake is established the client will send a connection request to port 6969 of the host.
+And then the client will appear in the connected client list.

+See below for a detailed list of all the possible actions the trollkit can perform

 ## Fixed values